amitapl/amitapple.snowsite/Snow/_posts/2012-12-20-azure-website-custom-deployment-part-1.md

 	part: Part 3 - Custom script generator
 ---

-The coolest feature on Windows Azure Websites is the ability to deploy your website using git.
+The coolest feature on Microsoft Azure Web Apps is the ability to deploy your website using git.
 Do a `git push` and bam you're done and deployed within seconds.
 The deployment process is automated, the process will look at the files on the git repository and decide which kind of website it is (asp.net, node, ...) and based on that will do the required steps for the deployment.